carlosdcg/chefbyexample_book/chapters/chapter_02_chef.md

 \end{codelisting}

-To run as a daemon in another port:
+To run as a daemon in another port to test:
 \begin{codelisting}
 \label{code:}
 \codecaption{}